Executive Director & Vice Provost

 Joan Bienvenue named to lead the

-Oak Ridge Institute
+University of Tennessee Oak Ridge Innovation Institute

-About the Oak Ridge Institute
+About the University of Tennessee Oak Ridge Innovation Institute

 Today’s energy economy is driven by disruptive technologies and swift change.
 The US is in a global competition for jobs, talent, and investment.
 To successfully compete, we must develop leadership talent in research and development (R&D), encourage entrepreneurship, and create an educational environment that promotes rapid innovation and attracts skilled professionals.

 Working together, UT and ORNL have developed joint institutes, joint facilities, interdisciplinary PhD programs, and comprehensive joint faculty arrangements, including 17 Governor’s Chairs recruited for the significance of their impacts in their fields.
 ORI’s coordinated expansion of these successful programs will prepare the next generation of exceptional scientists and engineers while and build a global innovation hub in Tennessee.

 Building the Technology Talent Pipeline for America